gohugoio/hugo/content/en/installation/windows.md

 ### Scoop

 [Scoop] is a free and open source package manager for Windows.
-This will install the extended flavor of Hugo:
+This will install the extended edition of Hugo:

 ```sh
 scoop install hugo-extended